MCFpy/mcf/docs/source/user_guide/experimental_features.rst

 Experimental features
 =====================

-Note: All features in this section are experimental and thus not yet fully documented and tested.
+All features in this section are experimental and thus not yet fully documented and tested.
 Please open an issue `here <https://github.com/MCFpy/mcf/issues>`__ if you encounter any problems or have any questions.

 Sensitivity checks
 ------------------